fvettore/kvmbackupjobs/README.md

 ## Prerequisites
 All cluster nodes must be set to be accessed by ssh (key, no password) from the host where you are going to run the scripts.

-Firewall must be set to enable ssh and nbd.
+Firewall must be set to enable ssh.

 Backup target must be mounted before backup starts.